mosip/documentation/docs/archive/Auth-Adapter.md

 # Implementations

-Auth adapter is a package that needs to be injected into Mosip's applications exposing REST API's inorder to secure them.
+Auth adapter is a package that needs to be injected into Mosip's applications exposing REST API's in-order to secure them.

 ![Auth Adapter Flow](_images/auth/auth_adapter_flow.png)